 With global tourism booming and destinations getting busier and busier with tourists, it’s no surprise that more of us are seeking out secluded destinations for our holidays.
 And despite what you might think, it seems it still is, in fact, possible to find an exotic escape without the crowds.
 For a start, there are 118 islands in French Polynesia alone, ranging from competitive spring break destinations to more intimate hideouts.
-Still in the South Pacific you’ll find a string of lesser-known Tahitian islands, or for those seeking an ultra-luxury getaway, does it get more exlusive than Gladden Private Island, meant for one couple?
+Still in the South Pacific you’ll find a string of lesser-known Tahitian islands, and in Indonesia, the Komodo National Park and islands of Flores, Sumatra and Sumba.
+For those seeking an ultra-luxury getaway, does it get more exclusive than Gladden Private Island, meant for one couple?

 +146% in searches